 If you understand basic SEO and have identified your keywords, you can go directly to the ShopifySEO checklist and skip the intro part.

 Before we start with actual tips, let's define some basics.
 You probably know SEO stands for Search Engine Optimization.
 By search engine it's mostly meant Google that has over 90% of market share worldwide, but there are others as well.
 For example, Yandex (0.5% share) can be relevant if your customers are in Russia, or DuckDuckGo (0.6%) if your customers are concerned about privacy.
 Luckily, the SEO is mostly shared and can be applied across the search engines.

-Before you start an actual SEO, you need to understand the keywords you are targeting.
+Before you start an actual optimization of your Shopify store, you need to understand the keywords you are targeting.
 And for that you need to perform a keyword research.
 In terms of the e-commerce, this basically means understanding how customers are searching for your products.
 There is a lot of great educational content around that we recommend studying before proceeding to the actual checklist, for example:

 - Keyword Research Essentials: How to Find the Search Terms Your Customers Use

 - How to Conduct Keyword Research for Ecommerce from the Ground Up

 Just a few secret tips related to keyword research that aren't mentioned in the guides above.

 Google may be the most popular search engine in the World, but there are segments where it isn't.
 One of the examples is product search – when customer is searching for a specific product to purchase.
 In this case, majority of US customers (54% in fact, grew from 46% in 2015) are going straight to Amazon.com and perform the search.
 Those keywords represents exactly the keywords you want to have on your list.